benmizrahi/gcp-dlp-tools/README.md

   - **Project Level** (for the project where the DLP API is enabled):
     - `roles/bigquery.admin`: To write outputs to BigQuery.
     - `roles/storage.objectUser`: To write outputs to Google Cloud Storage.
+    - `roles/dlp.jobs.editor`: ability to create dlp jobs in DLP service.
+    - `roles/serviceusage.serviceUsageConsumer`: Ability to inspect service states and operations, and consume quota and billing for a consumer project.

 4. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your service account key file:
   ```bash